 A Type of Biometric Identification

-That worked well enough for relatively simple jobs, like figuring out where faces are within a photo, but to actually identify that face as matching another photograph of the same person?
+That worked well enough for relatively simple jobs, like figuring out where faces were within a photo, but to actually identify that face as matching another photograph of the same person?
 That has turned out to be far more difficult.
-There are, however, a number of methods that have emerged to make it easier.

 Facial Recognition Software and Algorithms